Free standard shipping

 Exercise demands a lot of cellular energy, and your mitochondria are responsible for creating these energy stores.
 Although exercise puts stress on your mitochondrial system, increasing your energy demand from exercise could actually help your mitochondrial health.

-A study by David A. Hood from York University shows that exercise can promote mitochondrial biogenesis
+A study by David A. Hood from York University shows that exercise can promote mitochondrial biogenesis.

 Mitochondrial biogenesis is a self-replication process in which your mitochondria clone themselves to meet the energy demand.
 In other words, a workout stimulates your body to create more mitochondria in your skeletal muscle cells.